Justice of the peace: New South Wales

 The most common functions performed by a justice of the peace in New South Wales are to witness the signing of a statutory declaration, witness the signing of an affidavit and certify that a copy of an original document is a true copy.

 JPs are appointed by the Governor of New South Wales for five-year terms.
 They are volunteers, who come from all walks of life and all sections of the community.
 JPs are people who are trusted to be honest, careful and impartial when performing the functions of a JP.
-They must not charge a fee or accept a gift for providing JP services, tell people what to write in a statutory declaration or affidavit or write it for them or give them legal advice.
+They must not charge a fee or accept a gift for providing JP services, tell people what to write in a statutory declaration, write it for them, or give them legal advice.

 Ways to find a JP in New South Wales include: